sureshullagaddi/movie-rental-app/README.md

 ## Design Decisions

-- Initially, the system was planned to be implemented using core Java for simplicity and direct control over the logic.
+- The system was planned to be implemented using Java, Builder design pattern for simplicity and later thought to use StringBuilder and String format because dynamically builds the report and gives performance and flexibility.
-- However, the approach was later shifted to building a RESTful API to enhance scalability, modularity, and integration with modern front-end frameworks.
+- Built a RESTful API to enhance scalability, modularity, and integration with modern front-end frameworks/ other services.

 ### ER Diagrams
 ![ER Diagram](images/customer.png)